 White Township is acknowledged for its progress in such areas as community design and land use, energy efficiency, health and wellness, stormwater, recycling and waste reduction, fiscal controls, and internal management and operations.

 Chris Anderson, White Township Assistant Manager, oversees the program as part of his duties.
-The township will be adopting a resolution affirming participation in the Sustainable Community Essentials Certification Program within the next six (6) months.
+The township will adopt a resolution affirming participation in the Sustainable Community Essentials Certification Program.

 The White Township Manager, Milton Lady, begins working on the budget typically in October for the following year.
 Staff discussions and workshops with elected officials are used to determine the needs of the upcoming year.
-A minimum of 5-10% of funds are carried over to the next year.
+A minimum of 5 to 10 percent of funds is carried over to the next year.
 These funds are used for capital improvement projects/purchases.

 PSATS Boot Camp

-White Township has a fire agreement with the Indiana Volunteer Fire Department (https://www.indianafire.com) to provide service to White Township.
+White Township has an agreement with the Indiana Fire Association (https://www.indianafire.com) to provide service to White Township.
 The township works closely with the fire department on an array of safety features and needs of the community.

-White Township has an intergovernmental agreement regarding recycling in White Township with the Indiana County Solid Waste Authority.
-The Indiana County Solid Waste Authority provides curbside pickup and processing of recyclable materials.
-More information can be found on their website at http://icswa.indianapa.com.
+White Township has an intergovernmental agreement for recycling in the township with Indiana County Solid Waste Authority.
+The authority provides curbside pickup and processing of recyclable materials.
+More information can be found online at http://icswa.indianapa.com.
 White Township recycles at the main office building as well as our Recreation Complex and Arena.

 Parks and Trails

-The township works closely with the Indiana County Office of Planning and Development on the Multi Modal planning throughout the community.
-Currently, White Township sits on a County Steering Committee regarding the Hoodlebug Trail Connection project.
-See https://www.icopd.org/indiana-multimodal-corridor.html.
+The township works closely with the Indiana County Office of Planning and Development on multimodal planning throughout the community.
+White Township is represented on a county steering committee regarding the Hoodlebug Trail Connection project.
+Find out more at https://www.icopd.org/indiana-multimodal-corridor.html.

 Municipal Energy Audit

-White Township consulted with UNI-TEC Engineers, Inc. to provide Energy Use Audits for many of the township owned facilities including the S&T Bank Arena and the Sewage Pumping Stations.
+White Township consulted with Uni-Tec Consulting Engineers, Inc. to provide energy-use audits for many of the township owned facilities including the S&T Bank Arena and the Sewage Pumping Stations.

-In 2019, White Township applied for a Pennsylvania Department of Environmental Protection BioFuel Grant.
-The grant would kick-off the initiative to change vehicles over to natural gas.
-The funds, if received, were to be used for the purchase of two (2) natural gas trucks.
+In 2019, White Township applied for a Pennsylvania Department of Environmental Protection biofuel grant intended to change vehicles over to natural gas and proposed the purchase of two natural gas trucks.